mike-seger/sql-commander/README.md

 # sql-commander

 A standalone SQL utility hosted within a Spring Boot application.
-The main purpose of this is to provide an SQL client as a single file,
+The main purpose of **sql-commander** is to provide an SQL client as
-without any external dependencies, other than a JRE 8+.
+a single file, without any external dependencies, other than a JRE 8+.

-The SQL client provides both a CLI and a simple web UI.
+**sql-commander** provides both a CLI and a simple web UI.
 It allows to access DBs in environments, where no DB clients are
-available or to which no remote DB connections are possible.
+installed or to which no remote DB connections are possible.

 ## Run the application
 mvn spring-boot:run